noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

 - how often the document should be executed against targets
 - depends on the service type, bug generally
   - On Schedule: execute as defined
-    - CRON
+    - CRON schedule builder: wyswyg
     - rate
-    - Cron/Rate expression
+    - Cron Rate expression: cron syntax
   - No Schedule: execute only once

 #### Compliance Severity